hrbrmstr/duckdb-pcap/README.md

 ---

-This extension, Ppcap, allow you to read pcap files (well _one_ file for now).
+This extension, `ppcap`, allow you to read pcap files.

 I need to figure out how to have it be just `pcap` but enough symbols collide with `libpcap` that it may take me a bit to figure that out.